 The City of Aledo adopts laws known as "ordinances."
 These laws are unique to Aledo and are only enforced by the City Police Department and Code Inspectors, as may be required.

-Our municipal code is published online by Sterling Codifiers.
-Sterling Codifiers has more than 50 years experience publishing Codes of Ordinances, Land Use Codes, and Charters for local governments.
+Our municipal code is published online by American Legal Publishing Corporation.
+American Legal began their codification division in 1934 regarding publishing, supplementing, and distributing Codes of Ordinances.
 Through their dedicated service we are proud to present you online access to the Code of Ordinances.
 A copy of the City code book is also available for public viewing at City Hall.

 The City also adopts its building and property maintenance codes by reference.
 This means the actual code, which is often quite lengthy and written by a model code service, is not included in the code of ordinances in its entirety, but by reference only.